KawaiiBone/LethalCompanyRemnants/README.md

 #### Register store items as scrap, also known as remnant items.
 This mod takes the game's store items and registers them as scrap, so you can find these store items on moons alongside other scrap.
-Items that use a battery will have a random battery charge to make it seem as if they have been used.
+Remnant items that use a battery will have a random battery charge to make it seem as if they have been used.
 This mod is also compatible with other mods that add more items to the game, which means that you can find modded store items on moons as well.

 #### Spawn bodies near remnant items.